Aikava/Aikava.github.io/docs/page-descriptions.md

 - HTML
 - Git
 - UI/UX
+- Markdown
+- Make
+- Lisp

-Design of this page inspired by [https://developer.apple.com/design/human-interface-guidelines/foundations](apple design foundations).
+Design of this page inspired by [apple design foundations](https://developer.apple.com/design/human-interface-guidelines/foundations).

 ## App page
 This is a page for personall application.